 Swallowing air while eating, drinking, and talking can cause gas and farting.
 This is especially the case when a person eats too quickly.
 Instead, eat slowly and mindfully to reduce the amount of air you swallow (2).

 Every time you take a puff from a cigarette, you also swallow a lot of air along with it.
 E-cigarettes are no exception.
 In general, those who smoke or use any tobacco products are more likely to experience flatulence and farting as compared to those who don’t (3).

 3. Exercise Regularly

 Inactivity can lead to the build-up of gas in your stomach.
-Doing mild to moderate exercises regularly can enhance gas clearance and reduce incidences of farting (4).
+Doing mild to moderate exercises regularly can enhance gas clearance, reduce incidences of farting, and improve overall digestive health (4).

 4. Treat Constipation